-Although bath tissues and paper hand towels cannot be recycled, Boston College recently converted to using new EcoLogo-certified bathroom tissue and hand towels from Kruger Products.
+Although bath tissues and paper hand towels cannot be recycled, Boston College uses EcoLogo-certified bathroom tissue and hand towels from Kruger Products.
 Four types of bath tissue and paper towels are currently in use in restrooms across campus, and the GreenQuality promise assures that the products are manufactured under the highest possible sustainability standard.
 The products in use contain 100% recycled fiber (RF) and 88% post-consumer (PC) content.

 Bottles and Plastics - Just about every plastic, metal, or glass container can be recycled on campus.
 Everything except Styrofoam and plastic bags can be recycled.

-Water bottles, soda cans, tuna cans, or iced tea bottles can be tossed into the single Stream containers found throughout campus and in the residence halls, or into the black trash cans labeled “Bottles & Cans” found in the Dust Bowl and other outdoor areas.
+Water bottles, soda cans, tuna cans, or iced tea bottles can be tossed into the single Stream containers found throughout campus and in the residence halls.

 All rooms on campus have personal recycling containers, and suites have an additional bin to encourage even more recycling on campus.
 This makes it easier for students to recycle in their rooms, then bring the material to the proper receptacles located in each residential building.

 When it's time to replace the ink in your printer, bring the used cartridge down to your building’s laundry room and place it in a white box on the wall labeled “Ink Cartridge Recycling.”
 (To dispose of toner cartridges from laser printers, fill out the form on this page.)

 Only rechargeable batteries and button batteries need to be recycled.